Key Takeaways

 Advisors with less than $100 million in assets under management must register with the state regulator for the state where the advisor has its principal place of business.

 According to FINRA, when a state-registered advisor’s assets under management reach $100 million, the advisor may elect to register with the SEC.
-When advisors’ AUMs exceeds $110 million, they generally must register with the SEC.
+When advisors’ AUMs exceed $110 million, they generally must register with the SEC.

 You can check the backgrounds of investment advisors on the SEC’s website.

-And finally, you may check with your state’s insurance department to see if the advisor has been disciplined on the state level.
+Finally, check with your state’s insurance department to see if the advisor has been disciplined on the state level.

-FINRA’s “Red Flags of Fraud” include:
+FINRA’s “Red Flags of Fraud”

 • Unlicensed advisors selling unregistered securities, which can include stocks, bonds, hedge funds and oil or gas deals